 Where We Lose Our Sense of Worth

 We are all born possessing everything we could ever need.
-It is only through early experiences that we are taught we are not good enough, smart enough and that we are a disappointment.
-These feelings are derived from all kinds of sources; parents telling us we were bad, teachers telling us we were wrong and peers alienating us because of the way we looked, acted or behaved.
+It is only through early experiences that we picked up on the ideas that we aren’t enough; smart enough, pretty enough, a disappointment.
+These feelings were derived from all kinds of sources; parents saying we were bad, teachers telling us we were wrong and peers alienating us because of the way we looked, acted or behaved.

 At that point, ideas became deep-rooted in our beliefs about ourselves, which were then carried into adult life in the form of volatile relationships, little self-esteem, lapsed boundaries and a continued belief that we are just not good enough.

 Until we go through a journey of healing, and come out with a strong sense of love and acceptance for ourselves, we will continue to be vulnerable.

 That niggling feeling of not being good enough can cause us to look to other people to shift the negative beliefs we hold about ourselves, which places us in a vulnerable position and can expose us to unhealthy relationships.

 The process of healing can only ever happen within, no one can do it for us.
 The good news is that no matter how difficult your childhood was, or how many traumatic experiences you have encountered throughout your adult life – it is always possible to heal and learn to love and accept yourself again.

 There is certainly no quick-fix miracle cure.
 The journey requires your utmost attention and dedication and will take as long as it takes.
 But you can start right now, should you choose.

 A good place to start is by changing the way you communicate with yourself.
 Each time you tell yourself you are not good enough, or not beautiful enough, or not strong enough, you are affirming these ideas to be true, which gives power to them.